Complete intersection Calabi--Yau manifolds with respect to homogeneous vector bundles on Grassmannians: Abstract

 \section{Abstract}

-Based on the method by \cite{kuchle}, we give a procedure to list up all complete intersection Calabi--Yau manifolds with respect to homogeneous vector bundles on Grassmannians for each dimension.
+Based on the method by \cite{kuchle}, we give a procedure to list up all complete intersection Calabi--Yau manifolds with respect to direct sums of irreducible homogeneous vector bundles on Grassmannians for each dimension.
 In particular, we give a classification of such Calabi--Yau $3$-folds and determine their topological invariants.
-We also give another descriptions for some of them.
+We also give alternative descriptions for some of them.